0Abhishek2/SQL-Project/README.md

 3. ✅ Top Performers Tracking: Identifying the most successful users on a daily and weekly basis.
 4. ✅ Error Analysis: Finding users who struggle with incorrect answers, so they can receive help.

-📊 Overall Insights from Your Queries
+📊 Overall Insights from Queries

 1️⃣ User Performance Analysis
 - ✔ Each user has a different number of submissions and total points earned.